my-lambda-projects/Lambda/WEEKS/wk1/0-notes/d4/display.md

 #### Flow-Root

-The `flow-root` display value creates a new “block formatting context”, but is otherwise like `block`.
+The `flow-root` display value creates a new “block formatting context", but is otherwise like `block`.
 A new BFC helps with things like clearing floats, removing the need for [hacks](https://css-tricks.com/snippets/css/clear-fix/) to do that.

     .group {
       display: flow-root;